l-koehler/converter/dependencies.md

     Needed for markdown support, for
     example .html and .md files.

+4: squashfs-tools
+    LICENSE: GPLv2
+    Available in most GNU/Linux package managers under the name 'squashfs-tools'.
+Can also be compiled from [source (github)](https://github.com/plougher/squashfs-tools).
+    Needed for squashfs and snap support.

 This one isn't optional.
-4: Qt
+5: Qt
     LICENSE: For this Software it is under the GPLv3.
     (https://www.qt.io/faq/tag/qt-open-source-licensing)
     Is probably already preinstalled.
 If it is not, use your systems package manager to install it.
 Needed only for the GUI, but the program will not compile without it.

-Some more minor packages that are likely present and needed: tar, ar
+Some more minor packages that are likely present and needed for some things: tar
+    LICENSE: GPLv3+
+    Needed for everything involving .tar-files.
+    Didnt bother checking for it yet, program simply assumes tar exists. ar
+    LICENSE: GPLv3+
+    Needed for everything involving .ar files (including .deb).
+    Checking is done in ./get_types.py.